Anyonic analogue of optical Mach-Zehnder interferometer: Models

 Since the filling factor of the incompressible region separated by the two modes is $\nu=k/(2k+1)$, the fundamental quasiparticle that tunnels between the two co-propagating modes has a charge of $e^*=e/(2k+1)$.
 An $e^*$ quasiparticle on the outer channel is created by

 where $\alpha = (2k-1)/(2k+1)$ and the rest of the notation is explained below.
 Similarly, a quasiparticle of charge $e^*$ on the inner edge channel is created by

 where $\beta = (2k+3)/(2k+1)$.
 Here, :~: represents normal ordering and the operators $F_{1,2}$ are the Klein factors \cite{vondelft1998:bosonization}.
-The exponents $\alpha$ and $\beta$ reflect the scaling dimension of the quasiparticle operators, and interestingly, $\alpha+\beta=2$.
-Following this, we define the tunneling operators that transfers a quasiparticle of charge $e^*=e/(2k+1)$ from the outer edge at a point $x$ to the inner edge at a point $y$ as,
+The exponents $\alpha$ and $\beta$ reflect the scaling dimension of the quasiparticle operators, and interestingly, their sum $\alpha+\beta=[(2k-1)/(2k+1)] + [(2k+3)/(2k+1)]=2$ for any two adjacent incompressible modes defined by the label $k=1,\dots,N-1$ for an incompressible bulk at filling $\nu_b=N/(2N+1)$.
+Following this, we define the tunneling operators that transfer a quasiparticle of charge $e^*=e/(2k+1)$ from the outer edge at a point $x$ to the inner edge at a point $y$ as,

 We use different coordinates on the two edge channels because, in general, they have different lengths between the two tunneling contacts.
 We will set the coordinates of the left contact to $0$ in both channels.
 The coordinates of the right constriction are $x=l+a$ and $y=l$.
 With these definitions, the commutator of the tunneling operator with the total charge, defined as $Q_i \equiv \int dx \rho_i$ on the $i$th channel, results in $\left[ Q_1,T(x,y) \right] = -e^* T(x,y)$ and $\left[ Q_2,T(x,y) \right] = e^* T(x,y)$, restating the transfer of an $e^*$ quasiparticle.